Cwarcup/notes/root/react/README.md

       - redux-thunk
 - Safe State Updates in Reducers (in api request with redux)
 - Switch Statements in Reducers (in api request with redux)
+- Steps for setting up new action creators, reducer, and new component